 That's it, you are good to go!
 Your Postmark-Squadcast integration is now complete.
 Whenever Postmark fires an alert, an incident will be created in Squadcast for it.

 Postmark is a popular email delivery service used by various organizations to deliver transactional emails efficiently.
-Integrating Postmark with Squadcast can help your organization in routing detailed alerts and enhance your incident management process.
+Integrating Postmark with Squadcast can help your organization in routing detailed alerts and enhance your Incident Management practices.

 Squadcast is an incident management tool that’s purpose-built for SRE.
 Get rid of unwanted alerts, receive relevant notifications and integrate with popular ChatOps tools.
 Work in collaboration using virtual incident war rooms and use automation to eliminate toil.